 The little witch’s hat on the corner of the bar cart is another favorite Halloween decoration of mine.
 It adds a touch of sparkle wherever I put it.
 See how I made it here.

-Will you be adding any easy DIY Halloween decorations to your home this Halloween?
+Will you be adding any easy Halloween decorations to your home this Halloween?